Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 ## Combinatorial explosion and the need for rule-based modeling

-To expand our model, we will need to expand our MCP molecule to include methylation of the MCP by CheR and demethylation of the MCP by CheB.
-We will use three methylation levels (low, medium, and high) rather than five because these three states are the most involved in the chemotaxis response to attractants.
+To expand our model, we will need to include methylation of the MCP by CheR and demethylation of the MCP by CheB.
+For simplicity, we will use three methylation levels (low, medium, and high) rather than five.

 Imagine that we were attempting to specify every reaction that could take place in our model.
 To specify an MCP, we would need to establsh whether it is bound to a ligand (two possible states), whether it is bound to CheR (two possible states), whether it is phosphorylated (two possible states), and which methylation state it is in (three possible states).
-Therefore, a given MCP has 2 · 2 · 2 · 3 = 24 total states.
+Therefore, a given MCP would need 2 · 2 · 2 · 3 = 24 total states.

 Consider the simple reaction of a ligand binding to an MCP, which we originaly wrote as *T* + *L* → *TL*.
 We now need this reaction to include 12 of the 24 states, the ones corresponding to the MCP being unbound to the ligand.
 Our previously simply reaction would become, 12 different reactions, one for each possible unbound state of the complex molecule *T*.
 And if the situation were just a little more complex, with the ligand molecule *L* having *n* possible states, then we would have 12*n* reactions.
 Image trying to debug a model in which we had accidentally incorporated a type when transcribing just one of these reaction!

-In other words, as our model grows, with multiple different statse for each molecule involved in each reaction, the number of reactions we need to represent the system grows rapidly; this phenomenon is called **combinatorial explosion** and means that building realistic models of biochemical systems at scale can be daunting.
+In other words, as our model grows, with multiple different states for each molecule involved in each reaction, the number of reactions that we need to represent the system grows rapidly; this phenomenon is called **combinatorial explosion** and means that building realistic models of biochemical systems at scale can be daunting.

 Yet all these 12 reactions can be summarized with a single *rule*: a ligand and a receptor can bind into a complex if the receptor is unbound.
-This rule applies to all 12 states that an unbound receptor can have.
 Moreover, all 12 reactions implied by the rule are easily inferable from it.
-This idea is the foundation of **rule-based modeling**, a paradigm applied by BioNetGen in which a potentially enormous number of reactions are specified by a much smaller collection of "rules" from which all reactions can be inferred.
+This example illustrates **rule-based modeling**, a paradigm applied by BioNetGen in which a potentially enormous number of reactions are specified by a much smaller collection of "rules" from which all reactions can be inferred.

 We will not bog down the main text with a full specification of all the rules needed to add methylation to our model while avoiding combinatorial explosion.
 If you are interested in the details, please follow our tutorial.